yegor256/blog/_posts/2014/sep/2014-09-11-deployment-script-vs-rultor.md

 Just two lines.
 The first one is a full run of unit tests.
 The second one is an FTP deployment to the production server.
 Very simple.
-But this script will only work if PHP 5.3, MySQL, phing, xdebug, phpcs and phpunit are installed.
+But this script will only work if PHP 5.3, MySQL, Phing, xdebug, PHPCS and PHPUnit are installed.
 Again, it's a lot of work to install and configure them every time I upgrade my MacOS or change a laptop.